liuzongdong/side-channel-attacks-research-notes/flush_reload.md

 Maximum        :   13579 6327
 ```

-A possible explanation for this behaviour is that the AMD caches are non-inclusive, i.e. data in L1 does not need to also be in L2 or L3
+A possible explanation for this behavior is that the AMD caches are non-inclusive, i.e. data in L1 does not need to also be in L2 or L3

 ## Modular exponentiation